-Several studies have already shown that many people around ASGM sites have elevated levels of mercury in their blood, hair, urine and breast milk, as mercury has contaminated the food chain, including rice (Böse-O'Reilly et.al., 2008; Gibb and O'Leary 2014; Böse-O'Reilly et.al., 2016).
+Several studies have already shown that many people around ASGM sites have elevated levels of mercury in blood, hair, urine and breast milk, as mercury has contaminated the food chain, including rice (Böse-O'Reilly et al., 2008; Gibb and O'Leary 2014; Böse-O'Reilly et al., 2016).
+A recent study showed that this group of people are among the populations of concern (Basu, Horvat et al. 2018).

-A recent study conducted by IPEN and BRI in several countries showed elevated levels of mercury in women of child-bearing age in ASGM countries up to 6 times above the safe level recommended by the World Health Organization.

-In Indonesia, several severe cases of mercury intoxication suspects and birth defects in ASGM hotspots areas have been found (BaliFokus, 2012).
-According to Trasande et.al (2016) Indonesia is losing approx. US \$961,000 - US \$1,630,000 in earning potential in ASGM communities every year due to mercury contamination.
+A snapshot study conducted by IPEN and BRI (Bell et al. 2017) in several countries showed elevated levels of mercury in women of child-bearing age in ASGM countries up to 6 times above the safe level recommended by the World Health Organization.
+The highest total mercury in hair was found in an Indonesian woman living in an ASGM hotspot.
+According to Trasande et al. (2016), countries with ASGM are losing approximately US\$961,000 - \$1,630,000 in earning potential every year due to mercury contamination.

-The National Action Plan to eliminate mercury in the ASGM sector should include local stakeholders and miners' associations, review the governance of the ASGM sector, and identify alternative livelihoods.
-The action plan should also include health interventions and monitoring.
-Rapid elimination of mercury is possible as physical and mechanical gold extraction processes - such as concentrators, electro winning and gravity processes - are available at an affordable price.
+National action plans to eliminate mercury in the ASGM sector should include local stakeholders, miners associations, women's groups and the health sector, and review the governance of the ASGM sector, and identify alternative livelihoods.
+Action plans should also include health interventions and monitoring.
+Rapid elimination of mercury is possible as physical and mechanical gold extraction processes-such as concentrators, electro winning and gravity processes-are available at an affordable price.
+However, many miners have started moving away from mercury to cyanide and another chemical leaching method to extract gold.
+Strong hazardous chemical control and regulations, as well as environment and health safeguards, must be developed by countries to prevent another type of disaster.

 MERCURY USE AND TRADE IN ASGM SHOULD BE PROHIBITED IMMEDIATELY TO PROTECT MINERS AND COMMUNITIES.
-ALTERNATIVE TECHNOLOGY SHOULD BE INTRODUCED WITHIN THE FRAMEWORK OF FORMALISATION AND THE IMPROVED GOVERNANCE OF ASGM SECTOR.
+ALTERNATIVE TECHNOLOGY SHOULD BE INTRODUCED WITHIN THE FRAMEWORK OF FORMALIZATION AND THE IMPROVED GOVERNANCE OF THE ASGM SECTOR.